ErichDylus/Smart-Contract-Resources/Blog.md

 Meatspace legal enforcement of rights, obligations, intent, and other aspects of the underpinning agreements may be still available except to the extent expressly waived (subject to applicable law).
 Contract law and UCC specialists will find much to deliberate on concepts such as whether a “firm offer” can conceivably exist in a time-limited smart contract, be firm in perpetuity as an immutable contract address, or how immutability affects offer revocations, etc.

 ##Control/onlyOwner
 'Control' of assets, information, and authoritative copes have broad legal implications.
 For example, Section 9-105 of the Model UCC deals with the control of electronic chattel paper for purposes of security interest perfection, and Official Comment 3 to Section 9-105 provides that 'control' must be evidenced by a system which evidences the transfer of interests in electronic chattel paper in a manner which 'reliably' (according to general unspecified principles of uniqueness, identifiability and un-alterability) establishes that the secured party is the assignee of the electronic chattel paper, but need not be more stringent than those requirements for physical chattel paper.
+One might envision a future official comment that extends such uniqueness, identifiability and un-alterability requirements to digital assets/hash pointers stored at an Ethereum address and the control thereof as being no more strigent than those requirements for electronic chattel paper.
 Given that UCC 9-105(b) hasn't had significant judicial interpretations or regulatory guidance as of the date of this writing, treatment in a blockchain context is hypothetical, but intuitively extrapolated to control of a wallet address, or onlyOwner status for a contract....

-###Claimable()
+###Claimable() Also, for income tax purposes, this has an important implication for constructively-received income.
+Under many federal tax regimes including the US, one is generally taxed on income that is available to you, regardless of whether it is actually in your possession.
+Similarly, the concept of assignment of income means that income received by an agent for you is income you constructively received -- if you agree by contract that a third party is to receive income for you, you must include the amount in your income when the party receives it.
+This has unique implications for things like airdrops and smart contracts that receive unanticipated income earmarked for periodic distribution to an address you control.

 ###DEX limit orders as open offers
 ###Moment of Privity (airdrops?
 Claimed rewards e.g. UNI, AUDIO, BADGER)
 ###Gas Costs as Consideration